-Fossil hunters have been flocking to the Isle of Wight since the 1850s.
-And it’s easy to see why – the Isle of Wight is simply the best place in the UK to go fossil hunting and discover dinosaur remains.
-So much so, that it’s been lovingly labelled ‘Dinosaur island‘!
+Fossil hunting has been taking place on the Isle of Wight since the 1850s.
+That’s because the Isle of Wight is simply the best place in the UK to discover real dinosaur remains.
+In fact, it’s even been lovingly labelled ‘Dinosaur Island‘!

-The Isle of Wight’s beaches are littered with countless fossils from the Lower Cretaceous period – so a fossil hunting visit to the island is like peering 125 million years back into the past, to a time when giant dinosaurs roamed the Earth.
+The Isle of Wight’s beaches are littered with countless fossils from the Lower Cretaceous period.
+A fossil hunting visit to the island is like peering 125 million years back into the past, to a time when giant dinosaurs roamed the Earth.
 Roooar-some!

 What makes the Isle of Wight special for fossil hunting?